openframeworks/ofBook/chapters/of_philosophy/chapter.md

 ### Consistent and Intuitive

-openFrameworks is consistent and intuitive: it should operate on the principle of least surprise, so that what you learn about one part of openFrameworks it can be applied to other parts of it.
+openFrameworks is consistent and intuitive: it should operate on the principle of least surprise, so that what you learn about one part of openFrameworks can be applied to other parts of it.
 Beginners can use openFrameworks to learn about common programming patterns, and advanced users will be able to apply their experience from other languages and toolkits.

 Student first is the motto.
 A lot of the thinking guiding openFrameworks is: what would I would have liked in a tool 5 or 10 years ago?
 We want the patterns of coding to be simple and to make it as easy as possible to type.
 This means having self-explanatory function names like "play" and "stop" for video players, and variable names that are intuitive.
 We have lots of discussions about intuition, driven by a desire to make the code as straightforward as possible.
 You should learn by typing, autocomplete should be helpful, etc.